ingresso-group/slate/source/includes/_purchase.md

 1. Call [reserve](#reserve)
 2. Enter test card details into the [Stripe Elements example form](https://stripe.com/docs/elements) and copy the Stripe token returned.
+3. Save the Stripe token in the Ingresso Payments processing service (Cider)
-3. Call purchase, replacing the transaction_uuid and ext_test0_callback/stripeToken with the values from the 2 steps above.
+4. Call purchase, replacing the transaction_uuid and ext_test0_callback/cider_token with the values from the 3 steps above.

 <aside class="notice">If you are using our Postman examples, the relevant calls are "reserve - best available - stripe user" and "purchase - stripe user".</aside>